stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ```

 This will create the sandbox, build the image, and deploy the module to a path in your home folder.
 The deploy step is tailored to my development environment where I mount the COSMOS-SENS shared folder in ~/sens05_shared/.
 When you also do that you can deploy the image directly to COMSOS_SENS.
-At the moment this will create the whole (local) folder and place the module there.
+On open COSMOS we can not mount COSMOS-SENS and the deploy will create the whole (local) folder and place the module there.
 This module will work as is if you copy it to COSMOS-SENS by hand.

 ### Test the module on open COSMOS